 The faculty director chairs the supervisory committee for the formal defense, and serves as a mentor and resource for the student throughout the process.
 In addition to this, the faculty director is responsible for assigning a letter grade for each semester of HITM work.

 The best faculty directors are helpful, proactive, demanding, collaborative and supportive.
-Each academic year, students are encouraged to nominate their faculty directors for the Honors in the Major Mentor Award.
+Each academic year, students are encouraged to nominate their faculty directors for the Honors Thesis Mentor Award.

 When you have recruited your faculty director, they will guide you in selecting your other committee members, which must include one additional faculty member from your major department, and one faculty member from another department.
 You have the option of choosing a fourth committee member from any academic department if desired.
 Students should consult the Honors in the Major Handbook for additional information.